mangrovedao/mangrove-core/test/core/ticktree/README.md

 In overview, the tests are structured as follows:

 1. Set up Mangrove's initial state, i.e, post offers at relevant ticks (and possibly retract some of them).
-2. Take a snapshot of Mangrove's tick tree, i.e, a copy in the form of a test `TickTree`
+2. Take a snapshot of Mangrove's tick tree, i.e, a copy in the form of a `TestTickTree`
 3. Perform some operation on Mangrove (e.g, add or remove an offer)
-4. Perform equivalent operation(s) on the test `TickTree`
+4. Perform equivalent operation(s) on the `TestTickTree`
-5. Compare Mangrove's tick tree to the test `TickTree`.
+5. Compare Mangrove's tick tree to the `TestTickTree`.

 # Structure of the test contracts

-There are multiple test contracts named `TickTree*` all located in `test/core/ticktree`.
+The simple test tick tree is implemented in `test/lib/TestTickTree.sol`.

-The base contract is `TickTreeTest` and implements the test `TickTree` struct and operations on it as well as shared functions for the test contracts.
+The tests are all located in `test/core/ticktree` and they all extend the base contract `TickTreeTest`.

 For each Mangrove operation that modifies the tick tree, there is a separate contract which tests that operation on the tick tree.
 For example, `newOffer*` is tested in `TickTreeNewOfferTest`.